domyd/mlp/README.md

 ```
 > NOTE: This doesn't currently work for .m2ts files.
 You must supply a demuxed TrueHD stream.

-Demuxing from a playlist file is coming soon!

 ## FAQ
 ### Aren't there already other demuxing tools out there?
 Absolutely.
 However, all of them fail in [different](https://www.makemkv.com/forum/viewtopic.php?f=6&t=21513&p=84453#p84453) [ways](http://rationalqm.us/board/viewtopic.php?p=10841#p10841) on TrueHD streams, especially on discs that contain a large number of segments, which has resulted in desync and noticeable audio artifacts.
 This tool aims to be a perfectly accurate TrueHD demuxer that doesn't produce invalid, broken, or out-of-sync streams.